townteki/townsquare/docs/implementing-cards.md

 ### Regular action

 Use the `action` method when declaring.
 See `/server/game/cardaction.js` for full documentation.
-Most of the action propertie will be filled out for you if you use snippet `cardaction`.
+Most of the action properties will be filled out for you if you use snippet `cardaction`.

 ```javascript
 class WinchesterModel1873 extends DrawCard {